 RabbitMQ is the messaging server which powers this service.
 RabbitMQ does the following:

 RabbitMQ does not actually execute tasks.
-Rather, it is the mechanism by which tasks (“messages”) will be sent between instances and stored until executed.
+Rather, messages will be sent and stored in queue untill executed.

 Install rabbitmq using

 Add broker_api url in your settings.py

 RabbitMQ management api broker_api = 'http://guest:guest@localhost:15672/api/' # Enable debug logging logging = 'DEBUG'